simplesurance/simplesurance.github.io/CONTRIBUTING.md

 Write your post here.
 `}</ Post>
 ```
+4. Add your post to `./posts.json`.

-4. Push your code and submit a `pull request`
+5. Push your code and submit a `pull request`.
-5. After submiting, go to your `pull request` page, point a `Reviewer` on the sidebar and add the label `post` to it.
+6. After submiting, go to your `pull request` page, point a `Reviewer` on the sidebar and add the label `post` to it.

 Thank you. 🎉